tytydraco/yessleep/out/I_joined_a_grief_counseling_group_but_I_think_there_was_something_more_sinister_going_on.md

 I pushed past her and ran to my car.
 The drive home was blurry as I had to pull over multiple times to puke again.
 I’ve never ran inside and locked my apartment quicker.

 That night was spent throwing up and sobbing, at least it was a change of pace to be unable to sleep due to fear instead of grief for once.
 I had finally passed out for about two hours the next morning well after sunrise.
-Even then it was in my bathtub, so I was locked in a room without windows and behind a locked door.
+Even then it was in my bathtub, so I was in a room without windows and behind a locked door.

 When I awoke, I googled the church and called the number.
 Two rings and the receptionist answered, “Saint Orion Chapel, this is Cinthy, how can I help you?”